 - Adjust the oven rack to the lower third position and preheat the oven to 350·°F. Spray a 9x5 inch loaf pan with nonstick spray and line it with parchment paper so there's an overhang on the sides to easily remove the bread once it's baked.

-- Add the butter and mashed bananas to a large mixing bowl and stir together with a fork.
+- Add the butter (or coconut oil) and mashed bananas to a large mixing bowl and stir together with a fork.
 Add the eggs, coconut milk, and vanilla and stir again until no yellow streaks remain.

 - In a separate medium bowl, mix together the coconut sugar, almond flour, baking soda, baking powder, salt and ground cinnamon.